arielshtangel/OU-22971-Distributed_DL/README.md

                 └── followup_b2_rank3.json     # profiler trace for rank 3, stage 1
 ```

-Do not upload temporary folders such as `__pycache__/`, `.ipynb_checkpoints/`, virtual environments, or smoke-test output directories such as `outputs/baseline_b1_smoke/` unless the instructor specifically asks for them.

 ## Codespaces Setup

 Open the repository in GitHub Codespaces, then run these commands from the repository root: